angelareit/Interview-Scheduler/README.md

   - Axios, WebSockets
   - Axios
-  - Storybook, Webpack Dev Server, Jest, Testing Library The Scheduler client application created using Create React App.
+  - Storybook, Webpack Dev Server, Jest, Testing Library

+The Scheduler client application is created using Create React App.
 Express is the basis for the Scheduler API server application.

 Both servers run concurrently; requests are proxied from the Webpack development server to the API server.
 ## Setup